CommissionerPeirce/SafeHarbor2.0/README.md

         The definition is not meant to preclude network alterations achieved through a predetermined procedure in the source code that uses a consensus mechanism and approval of network participants.

-    (3) _Related Person._ Related person means the Initial Development Team, directors or advisors to the Initial Development Team, and any immediately family member of such persons.
+    (3) _Related Person._ Related person means the Initial Development Team, directors or advisors to the Initial Development Team, and any immediate family member of such persons.

     (4) _Token._ A Token is a digital representation of value or rights